cosekeprojects/alfresco-limited-actions-for-users/README.md

 ### Create and Populate the Group

-Create a new group with an ID of "SIMPLE_USER".
+Create a new group with an ID of "LIMITED_ACTIONS".
 You can add individuals and groups to this group.